bakins/statsd-exporter-convert/README.md

 ## Usage

 Clone this repository and build it using Go 1.9+.
+[Binary releases](https://github.com/bakins/statsd-exporter-convert/releases) are also available.

 Run it with a single file as the only argument: